clirdlf/ndsa.org/faq.md

 ### How do members use the NDSA wiki?###

-NDSA will shortly begin maintaining public pages on the [DLF wiki](https://wiki.diglib.org/), to provide information about current activities and facilitate the work of the coordinating committee and working groups.
-Meantime, the former, private wiki [remains available](http://www.loc.gov/extranet/wiki/osi/ndiip/ndsa/index.php).
+NDSA maintains [public pages](https://wiki.diglib.org/NDSA:Main_Page) on the [DLF wiki](https://wiki.diglib.org/), to provide information about current activities and facilitate the work of the coordinating committee and working groups.
+Access it here: [NDSA wiki](https://wiki.diglib.org/NDSA:Main_Page).
 Editing privileges are reserved for NDSA members, who may request a username and password from <ndsa@diglib.org>.

 ### I just joined the NDSA.
 How can I get involved?###